 This song was hugely popularized because of its music video, which mocked stereotypical commercial advertisements by parodying the brand ‘mentos’ with their own, fictional brand called ‘footos’.
 The video garnered massive playtime on music television channels, contributing hugely to the song’s popularity.
 But this, unfortunately, prompted fans to start throwing mentos at the band when they would play this song live, forcing them to swiftly remove it from the setlist.

 This is one of Foo Fighters’ lighter songs and it works great on an acoustic guitar.
 It can be played with some easy open chords that are all played quite low down on the neck, so should pose no challenge for newer players.

 Click Here for tab for Blackbird by The Beatles

 Inspired by classical Sebastian Bach music which was adopted into the opening riff of this song.
-The meaning of the song remains a little ambiguous as there have been conflicting stories given as to what exactly the song discusses, it’s been said that the song discusses issues to do with racism, but another story says it was written after Paul McCartney’s ill family member who used to listen to a bird sing at night.
+The meaning of the song remains a little ambiguous, as there have been conflicting stories as to what exactly the song is about.
+It’s been said that the song discusses racism, but another story says it was written about Paul McCartney’s ill family member who used to listen to a bird sing at night.

 The main thing to focus on here is the strumming pattern as it repeats for the large majority of the song.
-Outside of that it uses very simple chord shapes, utilizing both minor and major chords, and should pose no problem for a beginner to learn quite quickly.
-It’s also easy enough to play to that you can sing over it comfortably too.
+Outside of that, it uses very simple chord shapes, utilizing both minor and major chords, and should pose no problem for a beginner to learn quite quickly.
+It’s also easy enough to play, that you can sing over it comfortably.

-Click Here for tab for Blowing Smoke by Kacey Musgraves
+Click Here for tab for Blowin’ Smoke by Kacey Musgraves

 This is about as easy as it gets and makes an exceptional beginner’s song because it only uses 2 chords, A and D. The strumming pattern is just as simple with a controlled downstroke on each beat, it doesn’t get much easier than this!